Shopping habits have changed in the pandemic. Portland experts say your business has to adapt

 Rise of the conscious consumer

-Steve Brown: Lots more people are conscious consumers, thinking about the impact they have on the world of the goods they consume.
+Steve Brown: A lot more people are conscious consumers, thinking about the impact they have on the world of the goods they consume.
 That's everything from climate change, to pollution to deforestation.
 They're now thinking about what's the impact that my decisions have and they're voting with their wallets.

 Technology